kerimoyle/libcellml-tutorials/tutorials/tutorial4/tutorial4.rst

 Overview
 --------
 During this tutorial you will take the code you generated during :ref:`Tutorial 3<tutorial3>` which represented the population dynamics of two species - a predator, the sharks, and their prey, the fish - and investigate the files' contents.
-Once the :ref:`Generator` output is understood, you will use a simple numerical integrator to solve the system of equations which governs the model's behaviour.
+Once the :code:`Generator` output is understood, you will use a simple numerical integrator to solve the system of equations which governs the model's behaviour.

 Step 1: Link to the generated code
 ----------------------------------